aditya-an1l/aditya-an1l/README.md

 | Virtual Machine | VMWare Workstation Pro                                             |
 | Research        | Zotero, LaTeX, R Studio, Jupyter, Matlab

-I usually use these tools in conjunction, even though this seems like an exhaustive list.
 This is not a complete list, obviously, for I am quite fuzzy about working with many tools.

-For example, you can see I have more than one type of text editor for programming.
-But each has its own uses.
-I find Neovim quite good for programming, but VSCode has somewhat better support for collaboration.
-Sublime is also surprisingly fast to run with low startup times in a small portable non-cli environment.
+I usually use these tools in conjunction.

+All the tools and skills mentioned here play a great role in my research, learning and programming endeavours.

 ## Closing Thoughts

-All the tools and skills mentioned here play a great role in my research, learning and programming endeavours.
-This is not a complete list since I work with new projects every now and then.
-I regularly try out new applications and get rid of the old ones.

 In the end, my goal is simple:
 <div align="center">